Hit Squad: Breakup

 In late 1992, tensions grew within the Hit Squad.
 According to an article in The Source, squad members alleged financial impropriety by Smith, who owned their management company.
 Smith's home was invaded by armed intruders believed to have been hired by squad members.
 While Smith declined to publicly give details on who was behind the invasion, Sermon was arrested and briefly detained for questioning, but no charges were filed.
 EPMD officially broke up in January 1993.
 Redman and Hurricane G continued to collaborate with Sermon, while Das EFX and DJ Scratch remained under Smith's management.
 K-Solo pursued separate endeavors.
 The debut album by Knucklehedz became lost in the shuffle in the midst of the breakup and was shelved.

 The original Hit Squad splintered into two different groups.
-Sermon formed Def Squad with Redman, Jamal aka Mally G and another protégé Keith Murray while PMD retained the Hit Squad name with K-Solo, Das EFX, DJ Scratch and Top Quality.
+Sermon formed Def Squad with Redman, Jamal aka Mally G and another protégé Keith Murray while PMD retained the Hit Squad name with Das EFX, DJ Scratch and Top Quality.
 In this new incarnation, the PMD led Hit Squad would appear on PMD's solo albums and on the Das EFX albums Hold It Down and Generation EFX.
 Hit Squad would also appear on the single and video for the song "Beef" from Chubb Rock's 1997 album The Mind.
 On the album The Mix Tape, Vol. II by Funkmaster Flex, a freestyle by PMD, Nocturnal & Das EFX was featured on the album.
 Smith appeared alongside rap unknowns Blast, Poogi and L The Pro on the classic 1997 Tony Touch mixtape Power Cypha 2, credited as "PMD & The Hit Squad".

-On EPMD's 1997 reunion album Back In Business, Smith's Hit Squad and Sermon's Def Squad came together and were billed as The Squadron.
+On EPMD's 1997 reunion album Back in Business, Smith's Hit Squad and Sermon's Def Squad came together and were billed as The Squadron.
 Both groups are featured in the video for the single "Da Joint".

 In 2004, Smith released an album titled Hit Squad: Zero Tolerance using previously unreleased verses by the original members combined with his latest new artists.

 As of the 2006 EPMD reunion, most of the former Hit Squad members also reunited, along with Def Squad rapper Keith Murray.
 A new album for the Hit Squad/Def Squad is planned.

 Another reunion was staged in 2012.

 On PMD's 2013 EP release New Business, he introduced a group under the Hit Squad umbrella called Team Takeover made up of rappers Nymrod, Comatose, Nam Nitty, and Michael Nixx.
 The group is featured in the music video for the track "Symphony 2013".